Washing Dishes While Camping- Clean Enough to Make Mom Proud!

 How do you handle greasy dishes while camping?

 To handle greasy dishes while camping, start by scraping off any excess food bits into a trash bag.
-Next, with paper towel and use warm water and biodegradable dish soap along with a scrubbing brush or sponge to effectively remove grease.
+Next, with paper towel and use warm water, and biodegradable dish soap along with a scrubbing brush or sponge to effectively remove grease.
 Apply gentle pressure and scrub in circular motions to tackle stubborn grease stains.
 Then rinse thoroughly with clean water to ensure all soap and grease residue is eliminated.

 What are the alternatives to using a sink for washing dishes while camping?